mjambon/vanity/README.md

 However, some of us actively work toward the mechanization of cognition.
 We assign specific, non-mystical meanings to these terms.
-At least to some them.
+At least to some of them.
 It's often better to reuse a term like "imagination" and give it a precise sense, rather than making up a new word that doesn't evoke anything.